AdamSobieski/Argumentation/README.md

 ## Multipurpose Internet Mail Extensions (MIME)

 [Multipurpose Internet Mail Extensions (MIME)](https://en.wikipedia.org/wiki/MIME) could be used as a format to serialize arguments to, to deserialize arguments from, to store arguments in filesystems, and to transmit arguments between machines or between artificial-intelligence agents.
+In Python, working with MIME messages can be done using the [`email.mime`](https://docs.python.org/3/library/email.mime.html) standard library.

 In addition to the [Argument Interchange Format (AIF)](https://en.wikipedia.org/wiki/Argument_Interchange_Format), a new markup language could be of use for expressing and representing both arguments and argument templates.